 Pantoprazole is available in the form of 20 mg and 40 mg tablets.

 Prescription Doctor offer a discreet, UK next-day delivery service on orders approved before 3pm, Monday to Friday.
-You can buy Pantoprazole online in the UK from Prescription Doctor today, by simply completing our medical questionnaire.
+You can get a private prescription for Pantoprazole online in the UK from Prescription Doctor today.

 Heartburn is a term patients use to describe symptoms of acid reflux.
 It is usually described as a burning sensation in the chest.